AhmedKamran1/website-builder-playground/TRACK.md

 # ASK

 - what will happen to componentId? we are using it for handling selected components and if we add dummy components then issue happens
+- what will happen to sectionId and NavId?
 - default behaviour implementation and code design if editing area is directly accessed? //solution is not possible //ASK
+- images should have alt text and redirect link?